dracarys20/cloud/README.md

 ## EC-2
-- Amazon EC2 is AWS primary web service that provides scalable compute capacity in the cloud.
+- Amazon EC2 is AWS primary web service that provides resizable compute capacity in the cloud.
 - Compute refers to the amount of computational power required to fulfill your workload.
 - EC2 allows you to aquire compute through launching of virtual servers called instances.
 - When instance is launched, you can compute according to your needs, as you would do with on-perm server. (will be charged based on hour the instance runs, not charged when stopped)